Dillon-The-Geek/Fedora-Dillant/README.md

 # Fedora-Dillant(Important must read)

-it must be in your home directory. and you must give it executable perminissions with the command: chmod +x fedora-dillant.sh
+it must be in your home directory. and you must give it executable perminissions with the command: chmod +x fedora-dillant.sh or right click on the file and toggle executable as program in your file manager.

 ## Things the script can't change ##